gsingers/search_with_machine_learning_course/README.md

 Students will learn indexing, querying, aggregations and text analysis, as well as how to use machine learning for ranking, content classification and query understanding.

-The class is a hands-on project-driven course where students will work with real data and the [Opensearch](https://opensearch.com)/Elasticsearch ecosystem along with libraries like [FastText](https://fasttext.cc/)
+The class is a hands-on project-driven course where students will work with real data and the [Opensearch](https://opensearch.com)/Elasticsearch ecosystem along with libraries like [FastText](https://fasttext.cc/), [XG Boost](https://xgboost.readthedocs.io/en/stable/) and [OpenSearch Learning to Rank](https://github.com/aparo/opensearch-learning-to-rank).

 # Class code layout (e.g. where the projects are)